grayd500/MCV-Techblog-Challenge/READMEcore.md

 ## Getting Started
 Your application’s folder structure must follow the Model-View-Controller paradigm.
 You’ll need to use the express-handlebars. package to use Handlebars.js for your Views, use the MySQL2. and Sequelize packages to connect to a MySQL database for your Models, and create an Express.js API for your Controllers.

-You’ll also need the dotenv package to use environment variables, the bcrypt package to hash passwords, and the express-sessionLinks to an and connect-session-sequelize packages to add authentication.
+You’ll also need the dotenv package to use environment variables, the bcrypt package to hash passwords, and the express-session and connect-session-sequelize packages to add authentication.

 NOTE
 The express-session package stores the session data on the client in a cookie.
 When you are idle on the site for more than a set time, the cookie will expire and you will be required to log in again to start a new session.
 This is the default behavior and you do not have to do anything to your application other than implement the npm package.